 3. SCALE: How will you grow this venture to serve as many people in need as possible, and secure the funding to do so?
 A winning idea must be scalable and aim to grow nationwide.
 We want to understand what your venture looks like when it is serving at least 100,000 or more people.
 This means thinking through every aspect of your idea.
-For instance, are the costs to run your organization still manageable when serving 100,000 people?
+For instance, is your intervention relevant to multiple regions in your country of operation?
+Are the costs to run your organization still manageable when serving 100,000 people?
 Do the logistics still work?
 How large is your distribution team, and how much managerial and administrative support will they require?

-Fletcher D-Prize offers pilot funding that typically supports operations for three months.
+Fletcher D-Prize offers pilot funding that typically supports operations for no more than three months.
 Meaningful scale requires significant capital.
 A winning idea must have a compelling plan to raise this capital as soon as possible, including a compelling outline of potential sources and how to approach these sources and convert them into supporters.